tybug/hypothesis/hypothesis-python/docs/reference/api.rst

     def default_executor(function):
         return function()

 You define executors by defining a method ``execute_example`` on a class.
-Any test methods on that class with :func:`@given <hypothesis.given>` used on them will use ``self.execute_example`` as an executor with which to run tests.
+Any test methods on that class with |@given| used on them will use ``self.execute_example`` as an executor with which to run tests.
 For example, the following executor runs all its code twice:

 .. code:: python